Alana Stevenson, dog behaviorist, cat behaviorist, dog trainer, and author, with tabby cat and blue nose pit bull from animal shelter

 – Training Your Dog the Humane Way (New World Library, 2011; Italian edition by DeAgostini, 2014)

-– The Right Way the First Time (2007, self-published).
+– The Right Way the First Time (2007)

 “As a colleague, founder and former president of the International Association of Animal Behavior Consultants, I have been very familiar with Alana’s work for many years.
 Alana Stevenson is a high integrity, gifted practitioner.
 She is extremely knowledgeable and is an expert in her field.
-I know the quality of her work and it is excellent.
-I once consulted her about a cat who adopted us and her advice was on-target.
+I know the quality of her work, and it is excellent.
+I once consulted her about a cat who adopted us, and her advice was on-target.
 Ms. Stevenson has devoted her life to the well-being of companion animals.
-I highly recommend her to anyone seeking behavioral help for their dogs and cats.” ~ Lynn Hoover, author of Dog Quirks and Behavior Solutions
+I highly recommend her to anyone seeking behavioral help for their dogs and cats.”

 Professional Affiliations

-• Feline Veterinary Medically Association (formerly AAFP)
+• Feline Veterinary Medical Association (formerly AAFP)

 • Animal Behavior Society